-I hold the rod in my hand, one single rod, and in many instances I can catch seven or eight fish to each one that he catches, using his two rods that he doesn’t hold.
+I hold the rod in my hand, one single rod, and in many instances I can catch seven or eight fish to each one that he catches, using two rods that he doesn’t hold.

 I’ve tested this against other people as well and I can always catch more fish holding the rod, even when fishing side by side against some very skilled anglers.

 The reason behind this is as soon as there is an indication of a bite, I set the hook.
 When they have an indication of a bite, they go for the rod but by the time they grab it and set the hook, the catfish is usually gone.

 If you’ll hold the rod and be ready for a bite when fishing for channel catfish, you’ll catch more fish, period.

 The bottom line is you need to be able to set the hook quickly.

 Tight lining is popular for channel catfish.
 When tight-lining you are waiting to feel the bite and the fish is meeting resistance.
 If you have superman like reflexes you will catch some fish but the fish is gone by the time most anglers get the hook set.

 Waiting to feel a bite can work but when you can see a bite at the very first indication, even before it is about to happen you catch more fish.

 This is why the Secret Catfish Rig catches so many channel catfish because you can see every single bite, every nibble, you can often even tell when a fish is getting anywhere near the bait.